-A hunter was walking through a dense forest in New Hampshire (U.S.) on November 10, 1985 when he found a big and suspicious metal barrel in the middle of nature.
+A hunter was moving through a dense forest in New Hampshire (U.S.) on November 10, 1985.
+Then, he saw something out of place.
+He spotted a big and suspicious metal barrel in the middle of nature.
 So he called the police.

 The police showed up at the park in question, which is Bear Brook State Park in Allenstown.

-They located the suspicious barrel and opened it.
-To everyone’s surprise, inside they found the remains of an adult woman and a child.
+They opened the suspicious barrel.
+And to everyone’s dismay, they found the remains of a young woman and a child inside.

-But since there were zero clues to follow, the identity of the victims and the perpetrator remained a mystery for years.
+An investigation followed, but there were zero clues in the crime scene.
+So the identity of the victims and the perpetrator remained a mystery for years.

 Then, fourteen years later, in May 2000, another metal barrel was found in the same forest, not far from the first.
 This time, the police found the remains of two children inside.

-The four victims, found in the two barrels, had been killed with a blunt object.
-And then they had all been dismembered.
+The four victims, found in the two barrels, were killed in the same way.
+They were hit with a blunt object.
+And then they were dismembered.

 There was a serial killer on the loose, and there were still no clues to find him/her.